 Neglect 128

 Emotional Abuse 63

-Multiple 1 20
+Multiple 20

-Physical Abuse X
+Physical Abuse Х

-Sexual Abuse Х
+Sexual Abuse X

-1 Cases where more than one category of abuse is relevant to the child's current protection plan.
+Cases where more than one category of abuse is relevant to the child's current protection plan.
+'X' is used where numbers are small and confidentiality needs to be preserved.